 Behind the Ear (BTE)

 This hearing aid is the traditional type that places the microphone housing behind the ear and directs sound through a miniature tube that is fitted into the ear canal.
 However, modern units are small with sleek, comfortable designs in a variety of shapes, sizes and colours that are discreet and barely detectable.
+BTE hearing aids that are rechargeable are the most popular worldwide because they are simple to operate.
 Dual microphones are usually incorporated to provide greater localisation which allows for more natural hearing during conversations.
 Technological wireless versions are available for an increased performance.
 A BTE is ideal for providing powerful amplification for those with a severe level of hearing loss.
 The wearer can occasionally experience interference when using the telephone.
 Clarity can also be reduced through a build up of condensation in the tubing although this is easily rectified by replacing this section on a regular basis.

 In the Ear (ITE)